jstolarek/haskell-testing-stub/README.md

 Compiling the library
 =====================

-To simply install the library, without the benchmarking and testing code, execute these commands:
+Execute these commands to install the library without benchmarking and testing
+code:

 ```
 cabal configure